seb-oss/green/libs/core/README.md

 <gds-button *nggCoreElement>Click me!</gds-button>
 ```

 The `*nggCoreElement` directive comes from the `NggCoreWrapperModule` you imported above.
-It has the same pupose as the custom html template tag mentioned in the Lit example above: It handles custom element scoping for you.
+It has the same purpose as the custom html template tag mentioned in the Lit example above: It handles custom element scoping for you.

 ### Using React